 As we grow older, we tend to acquire more knowledge.
 We can only stop learning when the spirit departs from the soul.
-In other words, no end to learning. satellite TV glossary & definitions are what we want to address today and I assure you, it would benefit both geeks and noobs alike.
-Everyone gets a take home from this including my humble self.
-Since we don’t expect any short from a post of this outlook, I will love to go straight to business.
+In other words, no end to learning.
+Satellite TV glossary & definitions are what we want to address today, and I assure you, it would benefit both geeks and noobs alike.
+Everyone gets a take-home from this, including my humble self.
+Since we don’t expect any sort of a post of this outlook, I would love to go straight to business.

 Satellite TV glossary & definitions: A to Z